djay/covidthailand/README.md

   - these? https://www.facebook.com/informationcovid19/posts/322313232720341
 - think of a metric that shows test capacity bottleneck or reluctance to test
 - Fix unknowns to make more clear
   - active cases looks like severe etc disappear for a day.
-Maybe need "unknow condition" category? or just don't show the data?
+Maybe need "unknown condition" category? or just don't show the data?
 - find historical source for mild vs severe hospitalisations
 - get source for sym/asym for latest cases
   - stopped being put in briefings